6 NOVEMBER 2019

 Case Study 1

-The Education and Training Reform Act 2006 states that all teacher registrations held by a person are cancelled if they have been given a negative notice under the Working with Children Act 2005.
-A negative notice is issued to a person who has applied for a WWC Check and has been assessed as unsuitable to engage in child related work.
-They are also disqualified from teaching in a school or early childhood service, and are not entitled to apply to be registered as a teacher for a period of 5 years from the date on which the negative notice was given.
+The Education and Training Reform Act 2006 states that all teacher registrations held by a person are cancelled if they have been given a WWC exclusion (previously known as a negative notice) under the Worker Screening Act 2020.
+A WWC exclusion is issued to a person who has applied for a WWC Check and has been assessed as unsuitable to engage in child related work.
+They are also disqualified from teaching in a school or early childhood service, and are not entitled to apply to be registered as a teacher for a period of 5 years from the date on which the WWC exclusion was given.

-VIT received a notification from WWCCV that a registered teacher had been issued with a negative notice under the Working with Children Act 2005.
+VIT received a notification from WWCCV that a registered teacher had been issued with a exclusion under the Worker Screening Act 2020.

 As required by law, VIT issued a Notice of Cancellation of Registration and Disqualification from Teaching to the teacher.
 The cancellation in registration meant the teacher was not exempt from a WWC Check.
 In accordance with the law, VIT also notified the person’s employer, teacher registration authorities in all other states and territories of the Commonwealth and in New Zealand, WWCCV and Commercial Passenger Vehicles Victoria of the cancellation of the teacher’s registration.